Vimy Militaria

 Sharples service file indicates that he received his concussion wound, as well as a wound to his right thigh, in action on 11 November 1917, which suggests that his DCM was earned during the battle of Passchendaele between 9-11 November 1917.
 Sharples indicated his intent after discharge was to settle in Sutherland, Saskatchewan.
 He was discharged from the CEF on 8 May 1919 in Toronto.
 Medal is on clean original ribbon, and is unmounted.
 An excellent gallantry award for the Battle of Passchendaele to a twice-wounded soldier from Saskatchewan, one of only 1984 awards of the DCM to the CEF during the First World War.

-Three.
-Military Medal (GV), British War Medal 1914-20 and Victory Medal.
-MM named 2015 PTE.
+Four.
+Military Medal (GV), 1914-15 Star, British War Medal 1914-20 and Victory Medal.
+MM and Star named 2015 PTE.
 F. HIGGINS.
 CAN: A.M.C., and pair named with same number, name, initials but unit C.A.M.C.
 Fred Higgins was born in Montreal, Quebec on 23 April 1896.
 An automotive repairman in civilian life, he joined No. 6 Canadian Field Ambulance of the Canadian Expeditionary Force on 21 November 1914, serving with this unit in France.
 He was awarded the Military Medal on 1 September 1918 in 2nd Canadian Division Orders, the award being gazetted in London Gazette 31142 of 24 January 1919.
-Swing mounted as worn, with ribbon for 1914-15 Star as well, which is unfortunately missing.
+Swing mounted as worn, with 1914-15 Star loose.
+This group was previously listed for sale as a broken group, as the 1914-15 Star was missing, but the latter recently surfaced and has been reunited to complete the group.

 Three.
 Military Medal (GV), British War Medal and Victory Medal.
 Named to 871283 PTE - A.SJT.
 E.B.
 SHEILDS 43/MAN.
 R. on MM, and to same number, rank, initials and but last name spelled SHIELDS and unit shown as 43-CAN.INF. on pair.
 Ernest Battell Shields was born in Moose Jaw, Saskatchewan on 22 August 1887.
 He was a carpenter/builder in civilian life, and enlisted in Winnipeg, Manitoba in the 183rd Battalion CEF on 25 February 1916, indicating previous membership in the Legion of Frontiersmen.
 After a period of time spent with reserve formations in England, with his passage to the front delayed by medical issues (concussion deafness), he reached the 43rd Battalion in France on 21 July 1918.
 While with the 43rd, Shields would have participated in the battle of Amiens, which began on 8 August 1918, and saw the battalion penetrate two miles into enemy territory.
 The battalion also participated in the battle of Arras (27 August), the breaking of the Drocourt-Queant Line (2 September), and the crossing of the Canal Du Nord between 27 September and 1 October, when the 43rd captured the village of Tilloy and the high ground overlooking Cambrai from the north.
 Shields was awarded the Military Medal in Canadian Corps Order 1899 on 11 September 1918, later being recorded in London Gazette 31173 of 11 February 1919.
 There is no recorded citation documenting the circumstances surrounding his MM award.
 Shields was killed in action on 1 October 1918 during the fighting at Tilloy, and he is buried in Millswitch British Cemetery, Tilloy-les-Cambrai, France.
 Group includes a Statement of Service document from Library and Archives Canada, produced on 20 March 1986, as well as the original card which accompanied the Memorial Cross sent to his next of kin (the cross is regrettably not with the group).
 Group is court mounted on newer ribbons, and lacquered.